tchoutri/confer/doc/ARCHITECTURE.md

 *Confer* provides its own APIs to query the host machine's information and the current users's information, like the home directory.

 The `confer` namespace is implemented in pure Lua.
+It is distributed with `confer`.
 The `host` and `user` namespaces are implemented in Haskell and made available to the Lua environment.